 Where does the money go?

-The Farm Asset is the largest investment by the charity, potentially the last one to complete the foundation for others to build. £1m, yep one million quid, this was a surreal moment when signing the transfer, recalling the childhood days of dreaming about winning the football pools and how to spend £1m, not the same spending power as today or indeed the same materialistic intent of those childhood days.
-The money has been saved in dividends from my company with the purpose of finding the dream site, so my thanks to all at Glazing Vision Ltd, past and present employees, for working so hard over the years to allow this reserve to build to make such donations to facilitate this and previous charity acquisitions.
+The Farm Asset is the largest investment by the Missing Kind charity (tMK) to date. £1m, yep one million quid!
+It was a surreal moment signing the bank transfer, recalling the childhood days of dreaming about winning the football pools and how to spend £1m – not the same spending power as today or indeed the same materialistic intent of those childhood days.
+The money has been saved in dividends from my company with the purpose of finding the dream site, so my thanks to all at Glazing Vision Ltd, past and present employees, for working so hard over the years to allow this reserve to build to make such donations to facilitate this and previous Missing Kind charity acquisitions.

 In terms of running costs, we have set up a separate trading company ‘KindaVillage Ltd’ (KV), a company limited by guarantee with all its profits pledged to the Missing Kind Charity for redistribution back to support the village’s charitable activities.
 The running costs will be met by zero interest loans from the Founder’s personal interests in Visiongroup (GB) Ltd to tMK.
 KV will be self-sustaining from the ethical micro-business activities planned within KV.

 In terms of personal benefits, this is limited to trustees and staff occasionally staying at the village to assist development of the village.
 Working in such an inspiring location is truly a perk for serving the charity.
 Trustees have the option to receive travel expenses when visiting on tMK matters, all expenses will be managed prudently.

 The annual report and accounts of the Missing Kind are available through the Charities Commission and, with the trading accounts of KV, will be available at our AGM for review and discussion.
 In the meantime, any written financial queries relating to tMK or KV will be happily received and answered within 5 days.